ortus-docs/testbox-docs/mockbox/mocking_methods/index.md

 # Mocking Methods

 Once you have created a mock object, you can use it like the real object as it will respond exactly as it was coded.
-However, you can override its behavior by using the mocking methods that have been placed on the mocked object at runtime.
+However, you can override its behavior by using the mocking methods that have been placed on the mocked object at run-time.
 The methods that you can call upon in your object are the following (we will review them in detail later):

 |Method Name|Return Type|Description|
 |--|--|--|